jconorgrogan/Why-there-is-something-and-not-nothing/README.md

 Consider a world with no information.
 In such a universe, there is no space or time, no matter or energy, no forces or interactions.
 Everything is homogenous; every point is identical to every other point.
 Going back to our original definitions, this universe is non-distinguishable, does not have multiple possible states, and has no common basis for distinction.

-Singularities are a candidate;
 In mathematics, a singularity is a point at which a mathematical object is not well-behaved in some particular way, specifically singularities represent points where all of our critera for information are not met:

-Distinguishability Breaks Down: We cannot easily identify multiple distinct states.
+1. Distinguishability Breaks Down: We cannot easily identify multiple distinct states.
-Common Basis Is Lacking: Standard frameworks for comparison fail.
+2. Common Basis Is Lacking: Standard frameworks for comparison fail.
-Boundaries Are Exceeded: Quantities go beyond the defined limits of the system.
+3. Boundaries Are Exceeded: Quantities go beyond the defined limits of the system.

+**As such, a candidate I am putting forth for a universe with no information, are all possible singularities under all possible reference frames.**__

+**ADE Classifacations**
+Here, Math seems to provide an interesting description/candidate for this; https://en.wikipedia.org/wiki/ADE_classification

+The strength of the ADE classification lies in its universality.
+The simply laced Dynkin diagrams of ADE represent all possible ways that singularities can appear and be viewed from any perspective, in any system.

 If this universe is non-distinguishable, then by definition it can be conceptually "cut" into multiple "slices", which are both non-distinct from each of the slices, as well as non-disctinct from the whole.
 These arbitrary cuts provide a way to break up the infinite sameness into subunits or frames that, while still homogenous, create the possibility for comparison.